marinazdravkova/PerfumesPage/README.md

 - Add `.env` support and update `perfume.js` to use `process.env.REACT_APP_API_URL`, or
 - Add a small debug panel on the SignIn page to display full server responses while debugging.

-Let me know which you prefer and I will implement it.